jgraph/www.diagrams.net-source/doc/faq/configure-drawio-confluence-server.md

 ## Supported key=value settings

-* ``pullingInterval``: Set the number of seconds between polls where the draw.io editor looks for and synchronises changes made to a diagram by other users.
+* ``pollingInterval``: Set the number of milliseconds between polls where the draw.io editor looks for and synchronises changes made to a diagram by other users.
 Collaborative editing is available in draw.io for Confluence DC 8.x.
+Default is 30000ms (30 seconds).
+Minimum allowed value is 2000ms (2 seconds).

+* ``maxAutosaveDelay``: Set the maximum number of milliseconds for automatic saving after any changes in the diagram.
+Default is 10000ms (10 seconds).
+Minimum allowed value is 1000ms (1 second).

+    > **Note**
+    >
+    > High frequency polling and autosave may cause performance issues on Confluence instances.
+If you are unsure, please contact support.

 * ``externaliconsearch``: Set a flag to enable or disable the use of the external image search service for icons in the draw.io editor.
 The default is ``1`` (enabled).